mlangc/scala-boilerplate/README.md

 # scala-boilerplate
-Boilerplate for a typical SBT Scala project with Scala-IDE support
+Boilerplate for a typical SBT Scala project

 ## Usage
-Clone or pull the project, adapt the SBT build files and the LICENSE according to your needs, run `$ sbt eclipse` and import everything into Scala-IDE.
+Clone or pull the project and adapt the SBT build files and the LICENSE according to your needs.